 Artwork used in event banner: Luis Jimenez, Cruzando el Río Bravo, 1987, Lithograph on paper, 38 3/4″ x 28 1/2″.
 Mexic-Arte Museum Permanent Collection 2020.2.156.
 8. Gift of Juan Antonio Sandoval Jr.

 About the exhibition

-The exhibition, Mexico, the Border and Beyond: Selections from the Juan Antonio Sandoval Jr. Collection, will open to the public on Saturday, December 19, 2020 and will continue to remain open to the public until Sunday, August 22, 2021.
-Please make sure to review our Health Protocols, before planning your visit to the Mexic-Arte Museum.
-Thank you.
+The exhibition, Mexico, the Border and Beyond: Selections from the Juan Antonio Sandoval Jr. Collection, is open to the public on Saturday, December 19, 2020 and remains open to the public until Sunday, August 22, 2021.

 Can’t make it to the Mexic-Arte Museum in person?
 Explore the virtual exhibition Life and Experiences in the U.S./Mexico Borderlands, featuring the Juan Antonio Sandoval Jr. Permanent Collection on view now throughout this webpage and CultureConnect